codacy/docs/docs/repositories-configure/adjusting-quality-settings.md

 # Adjusting quality settings

-The **Quality settings** give you control over the status of analyzed commits and pull requests, as well as the quality level thresholds in your repository dashboard.
-This feature also allows you to turn off metrics like duplication or complexity.
+The **Quality settings** give you control over how Codacy reports the status of analyzed pull requests and commits, as well as the quality standard thresholds in the [quality evolution chart](../repositories/repository-dashboard.md#quality-evolution-chart) of your repository.

-To access the quality settings, open your repository **Settings**, tab **Quality Settings**.
-On this page there are three sections where you can set specific values at the commit, pull request, and repository levels.
-Click **Edit settings** to edit the settings on each section.
+To access the quality settings, open your repository **Settings**, tab **Quality Settings**:

 ![Quality settings](images/quality-settings.png)